AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 A common source of errors when sending commands to the VDP from BASIC via VDU statements is to forget to use a `;` after a number to indicate a 16-bit value should be sent.
 If you see unexpected behaviour from your BASIC code that is the most likely source of the problem.

 All commands must specify a buffer ID as a 16-bit integer.
-There are 65534 buffers available for general use, with one buffer ID (number 65535) reserved for special functions, and is generally interpretted as meaning "current buffer".
+There are 65534 buffers available for general use, with one buffer ID (number 65535) reserved for special functions, and is generally interpreted as meaning "current buffer".
 As with all other VDP commands, these 16-bit values are sent as two bytes in little-endian order, and are documented as per BBC BASIC syntax, such as `bufferId;`.

 On a restart all buffers will be empty.
 One should not assume however that buffers are empty when your program is run, as other programs may have already used the buffers.
 Indeed, it is a valid use case to have a "loader" program that is designed to be run before another program to prepare a set of buffers for that second program to use.
 It is therefore advisable to clear out the buffers before use.